Set up Standard Interface Communication with MELFA

 -

-Enter the PARAM page on the teach pendant, enter NETIP in the NAME field, and then click EXE to confirm.
+Go to the PARAM page on the teach pendant, enter NETIP in the NAME field, then press EXE to confirm.

 -

-As shown in the figure, the DATA area displays the robot IP address.
+As shown in the figure, the DATA area displays the robot’s IP address.

 -